sirhcel/sht4x/README.md

   [datasheet](https://sensirion.com/media/documents/33FD6951/624C4357/Datasheet_SHT4x.pdf)
 - Explicitly borrows `DelayMs` for command execution so that it could be shared (among multiple sensors)
-- Could be instatiated with the alternative I2C address for the SHT40-BD1B
+- Could be instantiated with the alternative I2C address for the SHT40-BD1B
 - Uses fixed-point arithmetics for converting raw sensor data into measurements in SI units
     - Based on `I16F16` from the [`fixed`](https://gitlab.com/tspiteri/fixed)